clay-lab/transductions/README.md

 RegEx matches to withhold a particular entry from the in-distribution splits and instead place it in a `gen` split.

+The `tracking` parameter defines a dictionary of RegExes which are used to create tracking splits.
+These are evaluated along side the `train`, `test`, `val`, and `gen` splits during training every epoch, but they don't affect how data are split up or withheld.
+For each `key : value` combination specified here, a `key.pt` file will be created in the `data/processed/DATASET/` directory containing all lines from the input which match the `value` regex.

+### Creating Static Datasets
+Not every `gen` set or tracking set can be nicely defined by a regular expression.
+In this case, it's not possible to dynamically re-created the dataset from the original source file using Transductions.
+But, if you manually/externally separate out the `train/test/val/gen` splits, you can use these as-is without any of the dynamic processing.
+To do this, just create a directory in `data/processed/` matching the name of your dataset, place the `train.pt`, `val.pt`, `test.pt`, and `gen.pt` splits there, and make sure that `overwrite:` is set to `False` in the dataset configuration YAML file.

 ## Evaluation

 There are two ways to evaluate model performance.
 The first is using `eval.py`, which will load